 American Girl Cafe

-If your child is permanently with doll in-tow, their mind will be blown by this cute little cafe inside the mega downtown flagship of American Girl Place.
-Dolls have their own “treat seats” complete with place setting and bright centerpieces.
-Every meal starts with welcome cinnamon buns and there are great choices for the kids — like tic-tac-toe pizza and grilled ham and cheese sticks—and yummy entrees like strawberry spinach salads — for the parents.
-Kids even get to take home a momento.
-This spot is incredibly popular with out-of-towners.
-Book a few months in advance if you are looking for a weekend or take advantage of less crowded weekday times.
+If your child is forever with doll in-tow, their mind will be blown by this cute cafe inside the mega downtown flagship of American Girl Place.
+Dolls have their own “treat seats” with a place setting and bright centerpieces.
+Every meal starts with welcome cinnamon buns and there are healthy choices for the kids and yummy entrees for the parents.
+The store also has a doll hospital and salon so you can schedule a bit of make-believe pampering and a free wellness check.
+This spot is incredibly popular with out-of-towners, so book weeks in advance if you're looking for a weekend or take advantage of less crowded weekday times.

-For date night you’ll want to run far away from this spot, but it’s one of those spots that every kid needs to experience…if even just once.
-The behemoth frog on the outside of the building is unmissable and inside is larger than life too.
-There is no stone left unturned when it comes to catering to kids.
-An expansive kid menu, various mascots and even an exploding volcano dessert that even you will secretly love.
-This spot is a mega-tourist destination so try popping by on a weeknight to avoid massive crowds or head out to the slightly less intense suburban locations in Gurnee or Schaumburg.
+For a kid-free date night, you’ll want to run far away from this spot, but it’s one of those joints that every kid needs to experience.
+The behemoth frog on the outside of the building is unmissable and the inside is larger than life too.
+There is no stone left unturned when it comes to catering to kids, including an expansive kid menu, various mascots and even an exploding volcano dessert.